 Protect seedlings from birds with netting.

-And watch out for pests like slugs – put down traps, sawdust barriers or slug pellets if the infestation is bad.
+And watch out for pests like slugs – put down traps, sawdust barriers or physical removal if they do show up.

 Keep plants well watered, especially in hot and dry conditions.
 Water in the early morning.